 The Administration of THSTI performed relentlessly during the financial year 2020-21, to provide the scientific functions of the Institute with unstinted support for smooth functioning.
-The personnel administration comply in with the Government of India Rules and related guidelines issued by the Govt. of India from time to time in their functioning.
+The personnel in administration comply with the Government of India Rules and related guidelines issued by the Govt. of India from time to time in their functioning.